-Home to the School of Interdisciplinary Studies, this close-knit community is typically made up of students and staff from more than 25 countries.
-Creative and picturesque, Dumfries has a lively arts and festival scene, strong cultural heritage and a wealth of outdoor activities including hiking and cycling trails, rivers and lochs.
+Approximately 80 miles from Glasgow, this close-knit community is typically made up of students and staff from more than 40 countries.
+Creative and picturesque, Dumfries has a lively arts and festival scene, a strong cultural heritage and a wealth of outdoor activities including hiking and cycling trails, rivers and lochs.